Easiest Pizza Dough with Fresh-Milled Flour – No-Yeast Recipe

 • How much flour you need depends on how much liquid is in the yogurt.
 I usually have to add a few extra tablespoons while kneading the dough.

-Nutrition Information:
+Nutrition

-Nutrition is auto-calculated and may not reflect your final product.
-This nutritional estimate is for the dough only.
+Nutrition information is auto-calculated and may not reflect your final product.
+Please verify independently if needed.